michael-simons/enerko-reports2/README.md

 ## Usage

-The BLOBs created by ENERKOs Report Engine can be used in many possible ways, the can be access by Java based webapplications through JDBC, by Forms etc.
+The BLOBs created by ENERKOs Report Engine can be used in many possible ways, they can be accessed by Java based webapplications through JDBC, by Forms etc.

-The following examples assume a writable database directory called "enerko_reports" that is writable by the ENERKOs Report Engine user.
+The following examples assume a database directory called "enerko_reports" that is writable by the ENERKOs Report Engine user.
 To create this directory, grant the HRE user the following privileges:

 	GRANT CREATE ANY DIRECTORY TO "HRE";